 In Georgia, URPERA was introduced during the 2009-10 legislative session as House Bill 127 and was signed into law on May 5, 2009.
 URPERA establishes a board to set statewide standards and requires that these uniform standards must be implemented in every recording office.
 O.C.G.A § 44-2-39 identifies the Georgia Superior Court Clerks’ Cooperative Authority (the Authority) as the entity mandated to fulfill this duty.
 Accordingly, O.C.G.A § 44-2-38(1) states that a Clerk of Superior Court who implements any of the functions listed in this code section shall do so in compliance with standards established by the Authority.

-Real Estate Electronic Recording Standards for the State of Georgia
+Real Estate Electronic Recording Rules for the State of Georgia